tunziii/ChatApp-WebSite/README.md

 - Simple message exchanges using UDP
 - Very basic UI(for now)

-To do: Database, UI, Message encryption, image and video sharing, WebSite, Bug fixes
+To do: Database, UI, Message encryption, image and video sharing, WebSite, Bug fixes, Login/Register
 -------------------------------------